solankishubham/E-Commerce_Python_Project/README.md

 # E-Commerce_Python_Project
 This project involves the analysis of E-commerce sales data using Python, Jupyter Notebook, Pandas, and Plotly.
-The primary goal of the project is to visualize and interpret the performance of various product categories and subcategories across different customer segments.
+The primary goal of the project is to visualize and interpret the performance of various product categories and subcategories across different customer segments through their sales and profits.

 ## Project Overview
 ### Tools & Libraries Used: